 Stay At The Accident Scene

 Unless you’re seriously injured and need urgent medical help, you shouldn’t leave the accident scene.
 Leaving the accident scene will make your case to be interpreted as a hit and run.

 Check For Injuries

 You should check your body for all the injuries sustained from that accident, you should call for assistance if needed, check yourself and the passengers.
 Most of the times motorcycle accidents lead to injuries, even if there is no physical damage, you should make sure that there is no joint pain or soft-tissue damage by getting a medical evaluation.

 Call Medical Assistance

-Whenever an accident happens your safety is the first prior concern, even if you feel no injuries sustained you should consider going for medical check up to make sure that there are no internal injuries and there is no sign of occurrence in the feature.
+Whenever an accident happens your safety is the first prior concern, even if you feel no injuries sustained you should consider going for a medical check-up to make sure that there are no internal injuries and there is no sign of occurrence in the feature.

 Document The Injuries Sustained

 You should document all your injuries.
 You should write down notes about the accident and take pictures if applicable for all your injuries.
 Let the doctor know about how you’re feeling and then obtain a medical report, the report should include all medications and treatment recommendations from your doctor.